 Costa Rica, te amo.

-I don't know if it's my Latin blood, but there's something about touching the soil of a Latin / Caribbean country that runs chills down my spine.
+I don't know if it's my DNA, but there's something about touching the soil of a Latin / Caribbean country that runs chills down my spine.
 Even as I write, I often find myself taking in the moment - eyes closed - and breathing in my surroundings.
 It's warm, calming, comforting, and gives me positive vibes.
 Have you ever gotten the feeling when you just know you're in the right place?
 I get that here.
 I can't stop smiling and the connection is unbreakable.

 I made it to Santa Teresa.
-The ferry from Puntarenas took my friend, Adaobi, and I straight to Paquera; the city where drifters, tourists, and locals alike, all caught vibrant buses to surf towns.
+The ferry from Puntarenas took my friend, Adaobi, and I straight to Paquera; the city where drifters, tourists, and locals alike, all caught colorful buses to surf towns.

 This time, with no planning ahead of me other than "make it there before dark", I followed the surf boards and sunburned dreadlocks and hopped on a hot, crowded bus.
 Sweat and all, you could taste the excitement.

 Three hours later I was in Santa Teresa.
 With most people heading to Montezuma, a couple of surf towns before mine, I had to maneuver my way in a different direction and find a place to crash before nightfall.

 Luckily, I was traveling with just a backpack, my Spanish was better than ever, and I'd just learned through Facebook that a high school classmate was staying in the same town.
 I used his hostel location as a way to figure out my surroundings and found a cheap place not too far from what seamed like a popular beach area.
 I figured, hey - I'll stay here one night and at sunrise start looking for a more comfortable spot.
 Little did I know, many sunrises would come and go, and I would want to stay there much longer than expected.